 You spend a lot of time in your office.
 It could be a corner of your living room, a dedicated room in your home or even a small, rented space.
 No matter where your office is, a key to making work enjoyable (and productive) is creating an office space that you love.
 Over the next few weeks I’m going to give you some ideas for starting a love affair with your office.
 We will cover everything from chairs to décor and a bunch of stuff in between.
 We are currently on week 3 of the series.
 You can find the first two articles here and here.
+With a few simple steps you can love your office space.

 This week in our “Love Your Office Space Series” I want to talk about personality.
 Or more specifically adding personality to your office space.
 The truth of the matter is, you could have the coolest computer, the most comfortable chair or the most bombastic desk, but if your office lacks personality you’re not going to love it.
 A boring office is uninspiring and frankly doesn’t make anyone want to stay there for long.